yeokm1/vibrate_alarm_clock_2/README.md

 3. Power consumption: Reduced by putting the Arduino to sleep and only waking via alarm interrupts from the Chronodot or button press.
 Even if alarm is enabled, current use is 34mA with display on and 16mA when in sleep giving battery life at approximately 5 and 11 days respectively.
 (See pictures below)
 4. The Pololu DRV8833 motor driver is powered behind a 3.3V regulator as 5V is too high for the 10mm vibration motor.
 5. Display the temperature of the Chronodot.
 6. Qi wireless charging.
-Frequenct plugging in and out of the micro-USB cable may wear-out/damage the connector.
+Frequent plugging in and out of the micro-USB cable may wear-out/damage the connector.
 Wireless charging is convenient too!
 7. Removed speaker as it is rather soft.
 Even the vibration motor is louder than the speaker!

 ##Notes